by krzysztofdudek · Codex Skill · ★ 31

 Explore other popular codex skill tools:

-Yggdrasil is Architecture enforcement for AI coding agents.
-You write rules in plain Markdown; a reviewer verifies every change the agent makes and feeds violations back into the agent's loop — before it moves on..
-It is categorized as a Codex Skill with 24 GitHub stars.
+Yggdrasil is Stop babysitting your agent.
+Architecture rules it can't ignore, checked on every change before it moves on..
+It is categorized as a Codex Skill with 31 GitHub stars.

 Yggdrasil is primarily written in TypeScript.
 It covers topics such as agentic-coding, agentic-guardrails, agents-md.